bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Rain
+- Heavy Rain
-- 97% humidity
+- 98% humidity
-- 6 mph wind
+- 5 mph wind
-- 82% cloud cover
+- 81% cloud cover
 - 31 AQI 🟩
 - 0.21 inches of rain in the past 24 hours
 - 1.05 inches of rain expected in the next 48 hours